armandofox/rspec-backtrace/README.md

 * With `--backtrace` **and** a call to `Time.parse` to generate the name of an example, `autotest` seems unable to re-run failing specs.
 * Removing **either** `--backtrace` **or** the call to `Time.parse` makes `autotest` do the right thing.
+* Specifying RSpec 2.99 in the Gemfile gives all these same behaviors (albeit with some 2.99 deprecation warnings).

 For the moment, my workaround is to remove `--backtrace`, though I like having it on since it makes debugging non-obvious failures faster for